 To demonstrate the compatibility of MSP-MS with a range of upstream proteomics software, we analyzed MSP-MS data using PEAKS Studio, Proteome Discoverer (PD), and FragPipe separately, comparing their outputs (Supplementary Figure 1).

 Processed data corresponding to peptides detected across all three approaches correlated well, with R2 values ranging from 0.70 (FragPipe to PD) to 0.81 (FragPipe to PEAKS) (Supplementary Figure 1A).
-When assessing peptides identified as significantly different from time zero, approximately 30% of significant peptides from Cathepsins A–C were shared across all three tools (Supplementary Figure 1B).
-For Cathepsin D, the only endopeptidase in our study, there was only 16% agreement across the three software tools.
-However, an increase in shared peptide identities was observed between FragPipe and PEAKS for Cathepsin D (26%) compared to Cathepsins A–C (~10%) (Supplementary Figure 1B).
+When assessing peptides identified as significantly different from time zero, approximately 30% of significant peptides from Cathepsins A, B and C were shared across all three platforms (Supplementary Figure 1B).
+For Cathepsin D, the only endopeptidase in our study, there was only 17% agreement across the three software tools.
+However, an increase in shared peptide identities was observed between FragPipe and PEAKS for Cathepsin D (27%) compared to Cathepsins A–C (~10%) (Supplementary Figure 1B).

-Positional specificity, as evaluated through cleavage position plots, was highly consistent for Cathepsins A–C across all tools.
+Positional specificity, as evaluated through cleavage position plots, was highly consistent for Cathepsins A, B and C across all tools.
 However, PD showed limited ability to capture the expected endopeptidase activity of Cathepsin D, while FragPipe results displayed more N-terminal cleavage than expected or observed in PEAKS data (Supplementary Figure 1C).

-The specificity profiles at positions P4–P4’, evaluated using iceLogos, were comparable across all tools, with subtle differences depending on the software.
+The specificity profiles at positions P4–P4′, evaluated using iceLogos, were comparable across all tools, with subtle differences depending on the software.
 Major discrepancies were observed in the Cathepsin D results, consistent with findings from cleavage position plots (Supplementary Figure 2).

 Since Cathepsin D was the only endopeptidase included in this study, we hypothesized that the observed discrepancies arose from differences in each tool’s ability to detect shorter peptides, which are more commonly generated by endopeptidases.
 Analyzing the distribution of significant peptides by length revealed that PD systematically detected fewer peptides shorter than eight amino acids compared to PEAKS and FragPipe (Supplementary Figure 3).
-This likely explains PD’s poorer performance on Cathepsin D compared to the other tools
+This likely explains PD’s poorer performance on Cathepsin D compared to the other tools.

 Discussion:

 Before the development of the mspms package, MSP-MS data analysis relied heavily on ad hoc developed R scripts, which posed significant challenges.
-These scripts were fragmented, poorly documented, and difficult to adapt, making reproducibility a serious concern.
+These scripts were fragmented, poorly documented, and difficult to adapt, making reproducibility a concern.
 Researchers without specialized programming skills struggled with customizing these workflows to accommodate different experimental designs, limiting the broader utility of MSP-MS data analysis.
 Furthermore, only data exported from the proteomic search engine PEAKS was utilized, hindering usability across different research groups.

 The mspms R package effectively addresses key limitations in MSP-MS data analysis through its modular, reproducible, user-friendly approach, and compatibility with a wide range of proteomics software.
 It provides self-contained functions for data preparation, processing, statistical analysis, and visualization, ensuring ease of maintenance, extensibility, and usability.